GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

             --enable-master-authorized-networks \
             --master-authorized-networks $CLOUDSHELL_IP/32

-## Accessing clusters
+## Connect to the clusters

-1. Connect to both clusters to generate entries in the kubeconfig file.
+1. Connect to both clusters to generate entries in the kubeconfig file:

         gcloud container clusters get-credentials gke-public --zone us-central1-f gcloud container clusters get-credentials gke-private --zone us-east1-b

     You use the kubeconfig file to authenticate to clusters by creating a user and context for each cluster.
 After you generate entries in the kubeconfig file, you can quickly switch context between clusters.

 ## Verify Helm in Cloud Shell

-The following steps are identical for both public and private GKE cluster.
+The following steps are identical for both the public and private GKE cluster.
 Ensure that you are using the correct cluster context before proceeding.

 Helm is a tool that streamlines installing and managing Kubernetes applications and resources.
 Think of it like